jpsank/breaker/cpsc290/README.md

 </td></tr>
 </table>

-The results of these comparisons are shown below:
+The results of the comparisons of the combined models to the original models are shown below:

 <table>
 <tr><td>